apocalyptech/choosable/README.md

 all the ending pages.
 (Mostly that's just useful for colorization on the graphs - more on that later.)
 You can toggle either of those with `t` and `e` respectively.

+To change the title of the book, use `!` (I was running out of keys by the time I implemented that one).

 To add or edit "intermediate" pages, use `i` and `o`, though this is a feature you probably don't care about.
 See the section about Pages and